 Sakura looked back at the shoji screen doors leading to Itachi's room.

-"Maybe it's Mikoto-san," Sakura said as she lifted her tea cup to her lips.
+"Maybe it's Mikoto-san," Sakura said as she lifted the tea cup to her lips.

-Afterall, Itachi wouldn't be able to walk on his own until around lunch time at the very least, and even then he would need to go slowly or have someone help him.
-Fugaku Uchiha laying a blanket for her was downright impossible, not to mention disturbing.
+Afterall, Itachi wouldn't be able to walk on his own until that evening the earliest, and even then he would need to go slowly or have someone help him.
+Uchiha Fugaku laying a blanket for her was downright impossible, not to mention disturbing.

 "I didn't know you do house calls," Sasuke broke the silence that had come between them.